 Healthy eating when you’re at home and in control of your environment can be relatively straight forward.

 But what about when you’re not at home?
-Here are 5 tips for finding healthy foods to keep you on the straight and narrow.
+Here are 5 tips for finding healthy foods to eat on the go to keep you on the straight and narrow.
 Even when you’re away from the safe confines of your home.

 1. KEEP THINGS SIMPLE